mifi/hls-vod/README.md

 Requirements
 ============
-Only tested on Linux, but it might work on Windows too.
+Tested on Linux and Mac, but it might work on Windows too.

 Dependencies
 ============